Importance Weighted Expectation-Maximization for Protein Sequence Design: Proposed Method:

 \subsection{Importance Weighted EM}

-To maximize the objective defined in Equation \ref{equation_likelihodd}, we plan to learn our proposal distribution $Q_{\phi}$ through importance sampling based EM, of which the sampling procedure and iterative optimization process can lead to a better estimate (Figure \ref{figure2} (b)), resulting in novel and diverse proteins with higher fitness.
+To maximize the objective defined in Eq.\eqref{equation_likelihodd}, we plan to learn the proposal distribution $Q_{\phi}(x, z)$ through Monte Carlo EM, because the sampling procedure and iterative optimization process can lead to a better estimate (Figure \ref{figure2} (b)), resulting in novel and diverse proteins with higher fitness.